demisto/content/Packs/AzureKeyVault/Integrations/AzureKeyVault/AzureKeyVault_description.md

    - Select the **Use Azure Managed Identities** checkbox and leave the **Azure Managed Identities Client ID** field empty.

 - ##### To use User Assigned Managed Identity
-   1. Go to [Azure Portal](https://portal.azure.com/) -> **Managed Identities**
+   1. Go to the [Azure Portal](https://portal.azure.com/) -> **Managed Identities**
-   2. Select your User Assigned Managed Identity -> copy the Client ID -> put it in the **Azure Managed Identities Client ID** field in the instance settings.
+   2. Select your User Assigned Managed Identity -> copy the Client ID -> paste it in the **Azure Managed Identities Client ID** field in the instance settings.
    3. Select the **Use Azure Managed Identities** checkbox.

-For information about Azure Managed Identities see [Managed identities for Azure resources](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview)
+For more information, see [Managed identities for Azure resources](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).

 ### Get Subscription ID and the Resource Group values